shaik1002/biggitlabbomb/doc/update/versions/gitlab_15_changes.md

      sudo gitlab-ctl reconfigure
      ```

-- Support for internal socket path for Gitaly is removed.
+- Support for Gitaly's internal socket path is removed.
   In GitLab 14.10, Gitaly introduced a new directory that holds all runtime
   data Gitaly requires to operate correctly.
 This new directory replaces the
   old internal socket directory, and consequentially the usage of